ORNL/faro/README.md

 $ ./run_arcface.sh
 ```

-In a second terminal run client applications for this you can use either the
+In a second terminal run client applications.
+For this you can use either the
 "env_faro" or "env_faro_server" environments.
 Test scripts are available in
 the test directory to test the workings of the different functionalities in FaRO.